Compute exact stats from runs.jsonl before synthesizing

 python agent.py "/scratchpad How many PASS runs did qwen3.6-35b produce in the last 7 days?"

-1. Forces the tool loop.
 The check plan.task_type in ("research", "best_practices") and not _scratchpad_active gates the Python tool loop.
-When /scratchpad is active, that gate opens regardless of task type.
+When /scratchpad is active, that gate opens regardless of task type — every synthesis turn gets access to code execution.

 IMPORTANT: This task requires concrete, deterministic values.